About

 Her short work appears in the Norton anthology Flash Fiction Forward, The Great Books Foundation Short Story Omnibus, The Sun Magazine, The Believer Logger, INCH Magazine, The Chicago Tribune, Shenandoah, Painted Bride Quarterly, Mississippi Review, Prime Number Magazine, and elsewhere.
 A Pushcart Prize nominee, she has received fiction fellowships from the North Carolina Arts Council and residencies at Millay Colony for the Arts, Vermont Studio Center, Virginia Center for the Creative Arts, and Weymouth Center for the Arts and Humanities.
-She has taught creative writing in diverse settings, from conferences to schools to homeless shelters to death row.
+She has taught creative writing in diverse settings, from conferences to classrooms to homeless shelters to death row.

 She lives in Raleigh with her husband, artist Anthony Ulinski.